-Minerals trapped in inclusions during growth are referred to as primary in origin, while those trapped subsequently, by a metamorphic event for example, are secondary in origin.
-Most minerals will contain many types and generations of inclusions, and can be classified according to the proportion of vapour, liquid or solid phase present at room temperature.
+Minerals trapped in inclusions during growth are referred to as primary in origin, while those trapped subsequently, by a metamorphic event, for example, are secondary in origin.
+Most minerals will contain many types and generations of inclusions and can be classified according to the proportion of vapor, liquid, or solid phase present at room temperature.

-Fluid inclusions, those that contain vapour and fluid, can also provide information; for example, analysis of atmospheric gas bubbles trapped in inclusions in ice cores are a significant tool used to study the impact of climate change.
-Fluid inclusions can provide information on the pressure, volume and temperature conditions of the fluid at the time of their precipitation.
+Fluid inclusions, those that contain vapor and fluid, can also provide information; for example, analysis of atmospheric gas bubbles trapped in inclusions in ice cores is a significant tool used to study the impact of climate change.
+Fluid inclusions can provide information on the pressure, volume, and temperature conditions of the fluid at the time of their precipitation.
 Measurements are generally concerned with pressure and temperature when the inclusion occurred and its composition.
-The most commonly studied minerals include quartz, fluorite, halite and calcite; these are often studied using ultraviolet light to detect oil inclusions.
+The most commonly studied minerals include quartz, fluorite, halite, and calcite; these are often studied using ultraviolet light to detect oil inclusions.

 And who can forget amber or tree sap?
 As well as finding trapped minerals, it is also possible to find trapped insects and plants – think John Hammond’s cane in the original Jurassic Park movie.

 Analysis of mineral inclusions is a tricky business: mineral inclusions are small and difficult to expose.
 Their dispersed nature means only a few can be exposed at a time, but it’s important to identify them before they are visible at the surface.
 Optical identification can be useful, as can analytical techniques like scanning electron microscopy, but they are limited to surface analysis – ideally, you want to go deeper.

 Infrared analysis again can be useful, but there is some difficulty in preparing samples.
 Raman spectroscopy is ideal because it requires very little sample and is non-destructive.
 It can reveal the chemical and structural composition of the sample which might imply how the rock formed.